-The Little Tokyo Service Center Community Development Corporation (LTSC CDC) and KYCC plan to serve 5 MHSA-eligible Transition Age Youth (TAY) ages 18-25 and emancipated foster youth ages 16+ who have a SPMI or a SED in the proposed project.
+The Little Tokyo Service Center Community Development Corporation (LTSC CDC) and KYCC plan to serve 5 MHSA-eligible Transition Age Youth (TAY) ages 18-25 and emancipated foster youth ages 16+ who have a severe and persistent mental illness or a severe emotional disturbance in the proposed project.
 The target population will be homeless (as defined by MHSA Housing Program guidelines), but may also be at risk of homelessness (also as defined by MHSA guidelines) if they are transitioning from transitional housing, the foster care system, or the probation system.